Amtrak Railroad Anacostia Bridge: Construction

 On February 26, 1903, the Commissioners of the District of Columbia gave their approval for the Baltimore and Potomac Railroad (B&P, then controlled by the Pennsylvania Railroad, or PRR) to build a more direct line from Baltimore to the District of Columbia.
 The new route would be called the Magruder Branch (because it crossed the Magruder Branch, a stream which is a tributary of the Anacostia River).
 It would largely replace the local section of the Washington City Branch, which crossed the Anacostia 3 mi to the south.
 The Magruder Branch would connect the new Union Station with the PRR's Magruder Station in Landover, Maryland (a major hub for the railroad).

 The commissioners also approved the necessary bridge across the Anacostia (then also known as the "Eastern Branch").
 The United States Army Corps of Engineers, which at the time had control over rivers and bridges in the District of Columbia, approved the new bridge in September 1903.
 Construction began in 1904.
-A 5 ft deep bed of gravel was laid down, and concrete piers placed on top of it.
-By the end of January 1905, the bridge was nearly finished, with the foundation and entire substructure complete.
+A 5 ft deep bed of gravel was laid down, and concrete piers were placed on top of it.
+The bridge was nearly finished by the end of January 1905, with the foundation and entire substructure complete.
 As of April 1906, one of the two tracks across the bridge had been laid.

 Wreck of the Crescent Limited

 The bridge was the site of the famous "Crescent Limited wreck."
 On August 23, 1933, a hurricane (known today as the Chesapeake–Potomac Hurricane of 1933) passed over the District of Columbia, bringing 7 in of rain, extensive flooding, and much damage.
-Early in the morning on August 24, the Crescent Limited—a high-fare, luxury train catering to wealthy individuals—derailed as it crossed the bridge, plunging the locomotive and some of the passenger cars into the Anacostia River.
+Early in the morning on August 24, the Crescent Limited—a high-fare, luxury train catering to wealthy individuals—derailed as it crossed the bridge, plunging the locomotive and some passenger cars into the Anacostia River.
 Although traveling only 30 mph, the locomotive was hurled nearly 125 ft from the point where it left the rails.

 The Anacostia's floodwaters had undermined the bridge's central piers, causing the bridge to sag and the rails to separate.
 The bridge's destruction had been swift: A track foreman had inspected the bridge 90 minutes before the wreck and found it sound, and a track walker had crossed the bridge just 10 minutes earlier and saw no damage.